-Note: You can find my must-have painting supplies, plus my favorite painting tips & tricks in this post.
+Note: If you’re new here, welcome!
+For more tutorials, project ideas and/or decor inspiration, please visit my Project Gallery.
+You can find my must-have painting supplies, plus my favorite painting tips & tricks in this post.
+I would love it if you would consider subscribing so we can connect regularly!

 Hello all!
 I’ve gotten a lot of great feedback on the dresser that I recently refinished, and first of all, thank you!
 I appreciate it very much.
 Although refinishing furniture can be time consuming and hard work, it is well worth it when you see the outcome and know that you have created a custom piece of furniture for your home.
 Today I am sharing an easy tutorial for how to paint furniture.
 This is a very basic “beginner’s guide” – or Furniture Painting:101.